Exploring the Mind | Defining Psychopathology in Children and Adolescents: The Critical Importance of Developmental and Environmental Contexts

 This event is in partnership with the Department of Psychology at the University of Michigan.

 For teens & adults.
-Held in multi-purpose room.
+Held in Lower Level Program Room

 Event Details